olshec/lab1/README.txt

 This program to check a valid variable declarations in C# language via regular expression.
-Look NUnit tests.